 Research

-For over thirty years, all of my research has concentrated on aspects of executive government – its organization, capacities and limits, and some of the ideas and doctrines that surround the running and organization of government.
+For over thirty years, my research has concentrated on aspects of executive government – its organization, capacities and limits, and some of the ideas and doctrines that surround the running and organization of government.

 My early work, building on my graduate thesis on betting taxation, focused on government's implementation capacity, analysing instruments, forms of organization and types of policy context, and this research has formed the background to my later work on public management, regulation and public service reform.